Nikki Beach Barbados – now I’m feeling my age

 We sat down to lunch in a very nice open and airy restaurant area – it is well designed and comfortable and the waiting staff were very friendly and attentive.
 One was a young lady from Paris and the other a young man from Tuscany.
 The lunch menu was perhaps a little limited and our Italian waiter explained that one or two of the dishes weren’t available.
 No matter.
 I started with some sushi which made a nice change and then enjoyed a Nikki Beach ‘famous’ chicken satay which I have to say I enjoyed enormously.
 Thankfully Lisa skipped a starter as her rotisserie chicken was simply enormous.
 Enormous but in a good, well-presented and very tasty way.
 The quality of the food was certainly excellent.

 Lunch was over and we headed back to the sunbed: a brief splash in the pool first and then a chance to open my book for an hour or two.
-By now, Jérome was starting to enjoy himself and delivering non-stop ‘house’ music at top volume through those huge speakers.
-This is the point where I am about to show my age or start to sound like my father… It was just too loud.
-Perhaps ‘too loud’ doesn’t quite capture it – it was penetrating and unrelenting.
+By now, Jérome was starting to enjoy himself and delivering non-stop house music at top volume through those huge speakers.
+This is the point where I am about to show my age or start to sound like my father… for me it was a little too loud and I decided that next time I would choose a sunbed a little further away from the source of the sounds.
 As the bass thumped through my body, I joked with Lisa that the last time I had felt a similar sensation was when I had sonic blast treatment for kidney stones!
-As I say, I’m showing my age, but I honestly didn’t feel I could read my book and conversation was pretty difficult.
+As I say, I’m perhaps showing my age.

-As we left towards the end of the afternoon we chatted to the staff who told us the volume would be even greater for the ‘luxury pool party’ on Saturday so we might prefer to return for dinner as there would be a much more mellow vibe with live music and they were aiming to deliver a true fine dining experience.
+As we left towards the end of the afternoon we chatted to the staff who suggested we might like to return for dinner later in the week as there would be a much more mellow vibe with live music and they were aiming to deliver a true fine dining experience.
 We decided to return.

 The live music was excellent and set exactly the right tone – mellow sounds from Sade, Sixpence None The Richer.
 You know the kind of thing.
 Nikki Beach staff training clearly includes a directive to applaud live musicians at the end of each song and a little gentle acknowledgement would have been very appropriate.
 The over-the-top enthusiasm of one European waiter however proved pretty irritating to the extent that I felt a need to mention it when leaving.